A snapshot overview of schools in Doha that are considered (although not necessarily chosen) by English-speaking expat parents.

 English Modern School

-Adapted EYFS/Cambridge University International Curriculum/IGCSEs/AS Level; ages 3-18; co-ed; day; independent; privately owned; 1,900 pupils
+Adapted EYFS/Cambridge University International Curriculum/IGCSEs/A-Level; ages 3-18; co-ed; day; independent; privately owned; 1,900 pupils

 Established in 1991 and owned by the Al-Muftah group.
-On three campuses in Doha, Al Wakra and Alkhor.
+On three campuses in Doha, Al Wakra and Alkhor plus a kindergarten in Al Wakra.
 Classes taught in English but with an emphasis on Arabic and Islamic studies and Qatari history.
 Accredited by the New England Association of Schools and Colleges.

 International School of London Qatar